crisostomi/gladia-website/content/authors/tallini/_index.md

 ---
 I am a Ph.D. student in Computer Science at Sapienza, University of Rome, where I am part of the GLADIA research group, led by prof. Emanuele Rodolà.

-My research interest at the moment focus on Artificial Intelligence for Music.
-I'm also interested in Neural Network Compression.
+My research interests at the moment focus on artificial intelligence for music, and vector quantile regression, a statistical inference method based on optimal transport.

-The aspect I like most about research is seeing the generalization and ordering power of math in action, thus its ability to unify seemingly different things and to separate different causes and consequences.

 {style="text-align: justify;"}